wbl1997/my_swift_vio/README.md

 To start debugging, add commandline arguments in the Run option panel, then press the Run icon.

+To enable building test targets inside QtCreator, you may need to turn on "CATKIN_ENABLE_TESTING" in the CMake section of Building Settings and select the *_test target in a newly added Build Step from the Build Steps section.
+The default target "all" may not emcompass building some test targets.

 ## Example running cases

 ### Parameter description